nushell-prophet/nu-goodies/README.md

 Output:

 ```
-here we have a really long line that we want to show to final user, yet we don't
+Here we have a really long line that we want to show to the final user, yet we
-want to spoil our code formatting
+don't want to spoil our code formatting.

 So we make a new paragraph with a double new line, and leave single new lines to
-be concatenated automatically by cprint
+be concatenated automatically by `cprint`.
 ```